Lentran: Lentran House

 In the area is Lentran House, a Scottish Baronial style mansion built in 1866, now a Category B listed building.
 It was formerly home to the Provost of Inverness, and later used as a nursing home.
 During the Second World War Lentran House was used as a camp for a Royal Air Force maintenance unit - evidence of this can be seen in murals, left by the troops on the cellar walls.

-In the 1970s Lentran House was the base for local raspberry picking and freezing operations run by a family from Chesire, who were based at nearby Perimeter Farms Ltd. facility at Lentran Fruit Farm.
+In the 1970s Lentran House was the base for local raspberry picking and freezing operations run by a family from Cheshire, who were based at nearby Perimeter Farms Ltd. facility at Lentran Fruit Farm.
 It has since been developed into a luxury apartment block.